 Although not every project will look the same, the roles are often intertwined with one another, and every person on the steering committee plays a vital role in the bigger development and progress of any given project, regardless of their expertise.

 Companies will often require assistance and guidance on specific subject matters to help each project achieve its goals within a given period.
 This not only ensures that the project is successful but that it can be delivered at an acceptable time, and within budget.

 Depending on the size and scale of each project, steering committees play a vital role in developing plans, goals, and objectives for the project.
 On top of this, it’s possible that steering committee members can help to identify risks and accordingly address these matters.

 Some projects may require strategic oversight, and team leaders will need to make important decisions regarding the project.
-Through the use of a steering committee, managers will have more insight and guidance to make the proper changes that will not affect the time of delivery or budget.
+Through a steering committee, managers will have more insight and guidance to make the proper changes that will not affect the delivery time or budget.

-Finally, the steering committees can help to oversee the development and assess how the project has advanced over time.
-In case of slow performance, the steering committee can then readjust their objectives and goals, allocate the necessary resources and ensure that these are used properly.
+Finally, the steering committees can help oversee the development and assess how the project has advanced.
+In case of slow performance, the steering committee can then readjust their objectives and goals, allocate the necessary resources, and ensure they are properly used.